-The Part 107 knowledge test is administered by a company called Computer Assisted Training Services, Inc. (CATS) on behalf of the FAA.
-Through the facilities of CATS, the knowledge test has been made available in more than 700 testing centers located in the US and even in US territories like Hawaii and Alaska.
+The Part 107 knowledge test is administered by a company called PSI on behalf of the FAA.
+Through the facilities of PSI, the knowledge test has been made available in more than 700 testing centers located in the US and even in US territories like Hawaii and Alaska.

 As a side note, these testing centers aren’t just dedicated to administering the Part 107 knowledge test.
 A full range of airman certification tests may be available in a testing center including Private Pilot, Recreational Pilot, Commercial Pilot, Ground Instructor, Aircraft Dispatcher, or Parachute Rigger.